 2001-2006: JBS S.A expanded its business into Argentina

-2007: JBS S.A become first animal protein sector.
+2007: JBS S.A becomes the first animal protein sector.
 JBS acquired Swift & Company in United State.

 2010: JBS S.A acquired Tatiara Meats in Australia and McElhaney Feedyard in Wellton, Arizona